-We’ll visit the Bluebell railway, running through delightful Sussex scenery and recently extended to East Grinstead, with time to explore the town if desired.
-Starting from Sheffield Park we can visit some of the other beautifully restored stations, such as Horsted Keynes.
+We’ll visit the Bluebell Railway, running through delightful Sussex scenery and recently extended to East Grinstead, with time to explore the town.
+Starting from Sheffield Park we pass through all the other beautifully restored stations.
 We’ll also have a trip to the seafront at Brighton to visit the unique Volks Electric Railway.

 Today we make for New Romney to ride on the 15 inch-gauge Romney, Hythe & Dymchurch line, which runs along the coast and out to remote Dungeness, as well as to the picturesque towns of Hythe and New Romney.

-On our final day we head to the Kent and East Sussex Railway in the picturesque town of Tenterden, with time to look around the railway museum, as well as explore this charming area.
-The ten miles of line runs to Bodiam, with its mighty and quintessentially English moated castle (NT), dominating the landscape.
-There will be time to visit the castle, before we make our return journey.
+We head to the Kent and East Sussex Railway in the picturesque town of Tenterden, with time to look around the railway museum before we travel the ten miles of line to Bodium, with its mighty and quintessentially English moated castle, dominating the landscape.
+There will be time to visit the castle, now in the care of the National Trust, before we make our return train journey.

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.